 Many modern cameras cannot only take still pictures, but also record videos.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the A7 II provides a faster frame rate than the 1200D.
 It can shoot movie footage at 1080/60p, while the Canon is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the A7 II has an electronic viewfinder (2400k dots), while the 1200D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the A7 II offers a wider field of view (100%) than the one in the 1200D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the A7 II has a higher magnification (0.71x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1200D and Sony A7 II along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The 1200D has one, while the A7 II does not.
 While the built-in flash of the 1200D is not very powerful, it can at times be useful as a fill-in light.

 The 1200D writes its imaging data to SDXC cards, while the A7 II uses SDXC or Memory Stick PRO Duo cards.
 The A7 II supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1200D cannot take advantage of Ultra High Speed SD cards.